Historic Curiosities

 The Guildhall

-website maker The building which was designed by Edward William Godwin] in the Gothic Revival style, was completed in 1864.
+The building which was designed by Edward William Godwin] in the Gothic Revival style, was completed in 1864.
 The original part of the building was symmetrical with three first-floor windows either side of the main entrance.
 The building has a statue, designed by Sir Francis Chantrey of Spencer Perceval, Member of Parliament for Northampton and the only British Prime Minister to have been assassinated, which was unveiled in 1817.

 The Hind Hotel